sickozell/SickoCV/README.md

 If IN input is not connected a ±5v Noise Generator is taken as input source.

 OUT output is feeded with sampled or tracked signal.
 TRIG output sends a trigger when sample occurs.
 If Track & Hold is selected, it sends a trigger on tracking start and/or end, or a gate depending by the options ticked on context menu.

+Holder can be used as a simple white noise generator if in T&H mode with Sample on HIGH gate option ticked.
+There's a specific function in the context menu to achieve this setting with one click.

 #### CONTEXT MENU
 **White Noise Type**